Abass-rashid/Abass-rashid/README.md

-HI  am Abass A JavaScript  developer!
+Hi, I am Abass A JavaScript  developer!

--🔭 I’m currently a full time student at Microverse Inc.
+-🔭 I’m currently a full-time student at Microverse Inc.

 -🌱 I’m currently learning everything 🤣

--👯 I’m looking to collaborate on JavaScript, React and Ruby on Rails Projects.
+-👯 I want to collaborate on JavaScript, React, and Ruby on Rails Projects.

--🥅 2022 Goals: to gain more experience and grow
+-🥅 2023 Goals: to gain more experience and grow

--⚡ Fun fact: I love travelling and networking
+-⚡ Fun fact: I love traveling and networking

 -📫 Reach me on abazrashid144@gmail.com